LocasaleLab/Reid-et-al-2018/README.md

 ## Synopsis

 This software is used for 13C metabolic flux analysis based on a simple model.
 The 13C tracing data in `13C-Glucose_tracing_Mike.xlsx` is used as input.
 Each sheet contains data from one experiment.
-Relative fluxes and their standard deviations in different conditions are exported to .csv files after solving the model.
+Relative fluxes and their standard deviations in different conditions are exported to `.csv` files after solving the model.

 ## Requirements

 This software is developed and tested on Python 3.6.
-It also relies on pandas, numpy and scipy.
-It has been tested on pandas 0.22, numpy 1.14 and scipy 1.0.
+It also relies on Python package `pandas`, `numpy` and `scipy`.
+It has been tested on `pandas` 0.22, `numpy` 1.14 and `scipy` 1.0.

 ## Usages